pantolin/tIGArx/README.md

 # tIGArx

-A Python library for isogeometric analysis (IGA) using FEniCS.
-The following article outlines the design of tIGArx:
+A Python library for isogeometric analysis (IGA) using FEniCSx.
+This project is a modern translation and improvement of the original [tIGAr](https://github.com/david-kamensky/tIGAr) library from FEniCS to FEniCSx.

+## Key Improvements

+tIGArx introduces significant performance and memory optimizations compared to the original tIGAr:

+- **Element-wise Bézier extraction**: Instead of global extraction, tIGArx uses element-wise Bézier extraction, which improves performance and reduces memory usage
+- **Modern FEniCSx integration**: Full compatibility with the latest FEniCSx ecosystem

+This project is maintained by Pablo Antolin with contributions from Davor Dobrota.

+## Original Work

+This project builds upon the foundational work by David Kamensky and Yuri Bazilevs:

 ```
 @article{Kamensky2019,
 title = "{tIGAr}: Automating isogeometric analysis with {FEniCS}",